ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 ***A:***&nbsp;&nbsp; Nothing!

-So the state of the machine is represented as the smallest set of relations, that is:
+So the state of the machine is represented by the smallest set of ordered pairs, that is:

 ```
  { (A,B)